Assignment 3: String Formatting

 • Add support for the simplest formatting codes first: %% %c %s.

-• It's best to begin thinking about truncation now and the imperative to respect bufsize.
+• Begin thinking about truncation now and the imperative to respect bufsize.

-• When you are appending characters to the output, you must only copy the characters that fit.
-Think back to the strings module and the strlcat function that you implemented.
-That size-bounded concatenation operation is just perfect here!
-Using it each time you need to append to output gives a tidy and reliable way to enforce truncation and ensure proper null-termination.
+• When appending characters to the output, you must only copy the characters that fit.
+Think back to the strlcat function you implemented earlier.
+That size-bounded concatenation operation is perfect here!
+Using it each time you need to append to output gives a tidy and reliable way to enforce truncation, ensure proper null-termination, and calcuate the length that would have been without truncation.

 • Add tests that produce more output than fits into a small-size buffer and confirm proper truncation at bufsize.